cloudsmith-io/cloudsmith-api/bindings/java/src/docs/EntitlementsApi.md

 <a name="entitlementsRead"></a>
 # **entitlementsRead**
-> RepositoryToken entitlementsRead(owner, repo, slugPerm)
+> RepositoryToken entitlementsRead(owner, repo, slugPerm, showTokens)

 Views for working with repository entitlements.